KamilaBorowska/extension-trait/README.md

 }
 ```

 It's also possible to use generic types.
+The declaration matches how
+`impl` looks, requiring specifying type parameters for a trait itself.

 ```rust
 #[macro_use]